wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+8.1 : 14-Dec-2025 by Dave Bernazzani (wavemotion)
+  * Added new Favorites system so you can LIKE/LOVE any game - press SELECT on the Game ROM loading screen.
+  * TIA optimizations for another frame of improved performance.
+  * CPU optimizations for another frame of improved performance.
+  * Thumbulator optimizations for the LDR3 instruction to help some CDFJ games.
+  * Most VBLANK and HBLANK optimizations now removed in favor of improved accuracy (improved performance allows us to ditch most of this).
+  * Refactor memory to buy back almost 250K of DS RAM for future expansion.

 8.0 : 09-Dec-2024 by Dave Bernazzani (wavemotion)
   * Added music fetchers for more complete  Chetiry (CTY) emulation.
 Save state works with CTY.
 Use the 60K Chetiry rom for music.
   * Fixed holding RESET (DS Start button) and SELECT (DS Select Button) when loading a game.
 This allows you to do things like the Double-Shot trick in Space Invaders.